ackyshake/vim-fist/README.md

 And you're done!
 Why are you still reading this?
 Go try out the Fist of Vim™!

+## Usage
+Only breathing is easier than using Fist of Vim.
+Nevertheless:

+Fist of Vim defines two mappings:

+`<leader>p` - Create a new gist

+`<leader>u` - Update an existing gist (See `:h vim-fist` for usage)

+You can use Fist of Vim with a visual selection, or in normal mode, in which case, it is motion based.

+For example `<leader>pG` will create a new gist from the cursor to the end of file.
+See `:h motion.txt` for more motions.

+## Configuration
+Fist of Vim offers these variables so it can be configured to your exacting
+standards:

+`g:fist_anonymously`   - Creates a new anonymous gist.

+`g:fist_opens_browser` - Open the gist in the browser automatically.

+`g:fist_in_private`    - Create a secret gist

 ## FAQ
 > What is the deal with the name "Fist"?